During the lease term in Clear Brook

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental home.
-However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Clear Brook.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental.
+However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Clear Brook.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful source for landlords in Clear Brook
+a free archive for property owners in Clear Brook

-- Before you rent out your investment in Clear Brook
+- Before you lease out your property in Clear Brook

 - Collections and evictions